 Cook for 10 minutes until the veggies are soft (do not let it brown).

-In an 8×8 baking dish, alternate adding the bread and ¼ can of the chicken broth until the mixture is damp but not too wet.
+In a medium sized baking dish, alternate adding the bread and chicken broth until the mixture is damp but not too wet.

 Let it sit for as long as you can up to 4 hours (but at least a minimum of 15 minutes) to allow the flavors to sink in and develop.